apache/comdev-site/README.md

 The website uses Hugo as static website generator, see [their website](https://gohugo.io/) for more information and for how to install and run it if needed.

+Other Apache websites that are built with Hugo should be listed by [this GitHub query for the 'hugo' tag](https://github.com/search?q=topic%3Ahugo+org%3Aapache&type=Repositories).

 ## How to test the website and changes on your own computer

 To generate the static website, execute `hugo` to generate and serve the website on `localhost:1313`.